wp-plugins/ose-firewall/readme.txt

 8. Google 2-step authentication activation in Centrora Control Panel

 == Changelog ==
+= 3.0.3 =
+* Fixed: On some websites, the adminsitrator's email cannot show up in the Admin-Email Mapping Panel
+* Fixed: Ajax class missed the ORequest Class when Centrora Panel calls the functions in the class
+* Enhancement: Added a function to check if allow_url_fopen is turned on for a website
+* Enhancement: Added a function to check if Developement mode is turned on for the website
+* Enhancement: Added a function to check if the advanced firewall setting is turned on for the website
+* Enhancement: Removed duplicated 'Advanced Firewall' field in the scanning configuration panel

 = 3.0.2 =
 * Enhancement: Improved Dashboard Layout to have more user friendly navigation
 * Enhancement: Improved Configuration Layout to have clearer navigation for functions like advanced firewall setting, country block and Google Authenticator